UvA-ML-Project-2025/AML-FIF/README.md

 Constraint: No pretrained weights

-Model Architecture
+Baseline Model: ResNet50
+ResNet50 is a 50-layer deep convolutional neural network introduced in 2015 and designed for image recognition.
+It uses residual (skip) connections that make training deep networks stable and effective.
+The model was originally trained on ImageNet, has 25.6 Million parameters, and achieves a 76.0% top-1 accuracy on ImageNet.

+Test set accuracy: 46.33%

-Architecture: Custom ResNet18 with Dropout
+Alternative model: Custom ResNet18 with Dropout
-We implemented a Residual Network (ResNet) from scratch to allow deep feature extraction without vanishing gradients.
-Novelty: We injected Dropout (p=0.5) into the final fully connected layers.
-This is non-standard for ResNets (which usually rely on Batch Norm) but was crucial to prevent our specific model from memorizing the small dataset.

-MixUp augmentation
-Instead of showing the model standard images, we blended pairs of images of birds and mixed their labels.
-Why: This prevents the model from being "overconfident" on noisy data and forces it to learn the concept of a bird rather than the specific background of a training image.
-We replaced standard resizing with aggressive cropping.
-This acts as an "automatic object detector," forcing the model to recognize a bird by just its head, wing, or tail, rather than relying on the full shape every time.

-Results
-Random chance: 0.5%
-Simple CNN baseline: ~5–8%
-Final model (custom ResNet18): 28.75% Top-1 accuracy
-This represents a 57× improvement over random guessing under strict training-from-scratch constraints.
+Our alternative model is a custom ResNet18 convolutional neural network for bird image classification.
+To improve generalization on a small dataset, Dropout (p=0.5) was added to the final fully connected layers.
+Training used MixUp augmentation, where images and labels of different bird were blended, encouraging the model to learn shared visual characteristics of birds rather than memorizing species-specific backgrounds.
+Additionally, aggressive Random Resized Cropping was applied, forcing the model to recognize birds from partial cues such as the head, wing, or tail instead of relying on the full bird silhouette.

+Test set accuracy: 25.18%

+Conclusion: We are trading accuracy for data independence.
+Our model proves learning is possible without reliance on massive external datasets, but with lower performance.